pongasoft/emscripten-glfw/docs/Usage.md

 This implementation offers an alternative way of specifying which canvas to associate to which window: the function `emscripten::glfw3::SetNextWindowCanvasSelector` which must be called **prior** to calling `glfwCreateWindow`.
-The single argument to the function is a css path selector to the canvas.
+The single argument to the function is a CSS path selector to the canvas.

 Example: